ejfasting/langium-crmscript/README.md

 # langium-crmscript
-Language definition for CRMScript using
+Language definition for CRMScript using Langium